akileh/css-in-js/markdown.md

 ```

 ???
-* requires passing classname in component
+* Requires passing classname in component.
-* deep styling with nesting
+* Deep styling with nesting.
+* Good for third party components.
+* Style is removed with component (dead code elimination).

 ---